gaslight/posts/posts/2013-07-01-ember-controller-concepts.md

     controller.select()
 ```

+In this new controller we're calling our action `toggleSelect` to more
+explicitly describe our behavior.
+Next we're accepting the clicked controller as
+an argument to this function.
+We need this argument because without it the
+`IndexController` doesn't know which item was clicked.

 This warrants a change to the template.
-First we're calling our action
-`toggleSelect` to more explicitly describe our behavior.
-Next we're accepting
-the clicked controller as an argument to this function.
-We need this argument
-because without it the `IndexController` doesn't know which item was clicked.

 ```handlebars
 <ul>